JosefRichie13/JosefRichie13/README.md

 ### 🌱 Personal learning
-* Fighting between Go and Ruby in my free time
+* ~Fighting between Go and Ruby in my free time~
+* Ruby came out on top, so currently learning Ruby, Cucumber.rb and Selenium

 ### 🎯 Goals